James Brudenell, 7th Earl of Cardigan: Assessments

 Assessments of Lord Cardigan have varied significantly over time.
 The 9th edition (1889) of the Encyclopædia Britannica noted that his actions at Balaclava had become "the subject of much controversy, some critics having an eye only to the splendid daring and unquestioning obedience to orders, and others seeing only a foolhardy and unjustifiable throwing away of valuable lives", while the 11th edition (1910–11) rephrased the passage to read that "Cardigan and his men alike have been credited by the bitterest critics of the charge with splendid daring and unquestioning obedience to orders".

 In her sweeping condemnation of the Victorian class system, The Reason Why (1953), Cecil Woodham-Smith used the Earl as a prism on the ills of British society of the time (but conceded that in the Charge itself Cardigan conducted himself with unwavering courage and discipline).
 Donald Thomas's 1974 biography Cardigan: The Hero of Balaclava provided a more sympathetic portrayal.
 Saul David's 1997 hostile assessment, on the other hand, was entitled simply The Homicidal Earl.
-Terry Brighton's 2005 book Hell Riders: The Truth about the Charge of the Light Brigade provides a more recent critical account of Cardigan as a brigade commander but finds him in no way to blame for the charge.
+Terry Brighton's 2005 book Hell Riders: The Truth about the Charge of the Light Brigade provides a critical account of Cardigan as a brigade commander but finds him in no way to blame for the charge.